Wirecloud/mock-applicationmashup/README.md

 ```

-With a new clean instance of MashupPlatform, you can expect the following behaviour with the default values:
+With a new clean instance of `MashupPlatform`, you can expect the following behaviour with the default values:

 ```javascript